 - Anticipation of future science policy interactions and challenges: This final module moves the focus towards anticipation and future developments in science policy interactions.
 The module discusses approaches to anticipation, and concludes with hands-on exploration of anticipation tools.

-Senior Science Diplomacy Advisor, Geneva Science and Diplomacy Anticipator
+Head of Science Diplomacy Capacity Building, Geneva Science and Diplomacy Anticipator

 Science-Policy Officer, Geneva Science-Policy Interface